ApplauseOSS/kms-encryption-toolbox/README.md

     --profile TEXT  Name of an AWS CLI profile to be used when contacting AWS.
     --prefix TEXT   An input prefix to be trimmed from the beginning before a value is decrypted.
+    --allow-partial If partially encrypted string values inside JSON are allowed.
+Substrings to decrypt are identified by the starting prefix and end with a whitespace or end of string.
     -h, --help      Show this message and exit.